-Air France will launch business class on domestic flights in the first quarter of 2020, mirroring the premium cabin product of its short-range European flights.
+Air France is adding business class to its domestic flights, mirroring the premium cabin product of its short-range European flights.

 From February 4 2020, passengers at the pointy end of the SkyTeam member's domestic services will find the 3-3 seating in the front rows will have the middle seat blocked for greater privacy and personal space, although Air France says this will also be a "dedicated front cabin".

 Airline CEO Anne Rigail says the aim is to provide a "consistent business product" across the Air France network, especially for business class passengers arriving on a long-distance flight and then connecting through to a domestic Air France destination such as the regional centres of Lyon, Marseille and Toulouse.

 The 'Euro-business class' will also be sold on its own for domestic-only flights, with three business class fares – Business Leisure, Business Flex and Business Abonné – primarily differentiated by the level of flexibility for booking changes and cancellation.

 For example, Business Leisure offers a non-refundable ticket with a €70 change fee, while Business Abonné is refundable and allows travellers to move to an earlier or later flight.